 Kay Jewelers was founded in 1916 by Edmund and Sol Kaufmann in the corner of their father’s furniture store in Reading, Pennsylvania.
 That original store, of course, bears no resemblance to the corporate giant that the company is today.

 In the USA, Kay Jewelers is the second largest mall-based jewelry store chain (in terms of number of stores) after their major competitor Zales.
-Kay Jewelers is owned by Sterling Jewelers, inc. which also owns the national off-mall higher end chain store, Jared.
+Kay Jewelers is owned by Sterling Jewelers, inc. (which is owned by Signet Corporation) which also owns the national off-mall higher end chain store, Jared Galleria of Jewelry.

 Additional Regional Chains